(BA) Bachelor of Arts

 Applicants will need to submit a video audition and, if successful, complete a recall audition/workshop.
 Applicants should also have, or expect to have:

-T-levels: Pass with C in core
+- T-levels: Pass with E in core .

 IELTS (International English Language Testing System) code

-If you do not require a Tier 4 visa to study in the UK then we will assess your English language proficiency/ability at your interview or audition.
+If you do not require a student visa to study in the UK then we will assess your English language proficiency/ability at your interview or audition.

-Other English language qualifications may be acceptable so please contact us for further details.
-If we accept the English component of an international qualification then it will be included in the information given about the academic levels listed above.
-Please note that date restrictions may apply to some English language qualifications.
+If we accept the English component of an international qualification it will be included in the academic levels listed above for the relevant countries.

-Please see our immigration webpages for the latest Home Office guidance on English language qualifications.
+If you require a Student visa to study in the UK please see our immigration webpages for the latest Home Office guidance on English language qualifications.

-If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English course that enables you to start your course without retaking IELTS.
+If you do not meet our IELTS requirements then you may be able to complete a pre-sessional English pathway that enables you to start your course without retaking IELTS.

 Course qualifiers